Feminism in Sweden: Second wave feminism and beyond

 During the 1960s- and 1970s, Sweden experienced a new wave of feminism: in 1968, the Group 8 was founded and raised a number of issues within gender equality.
 In 1973, Women of Labour was split from Group 8.
 Popular culture included feminism values, such as Röda bönor.

+The campaign for increased political representation of women by Kommittén för ökad kvinnorepresentation in 1937-1948 was followed by the Samarbetskommittén för ökad kvinnorepresentation (Literary: 'The Cooperation Committee for increased women's representation') in 1968 and in 1991 by the campaign of the Stödstrumporna (Literary: 'The Support stockings'), resulting in almost half of the elected officials to the Parliament being women in the 1994 Swedish general election.

 The late 1990s saw a renewal of feminism activity in Sweden, which was given great encouragement by the government.
 Left Party was particularly active to raise the question under Gudrun Schyman.

 In 1997 Swedish Women's Lobby was founded by the Government of Sweden.
-During the 2000s, it led to feminist campaigns such as Bara Bröst and Dirty Diaries, as well as anti-feminist reactions such as The Gender War.
+During the 2000s, it led to feminist campaigns such as Bara Bröst and Dirty Diaries, as well as reactions such as The Gender War, a critical SVT documentary by Evin Rubar on radical feminism in Sweden.

 In 2005, the Feminist Initiative was founded as a political force, centered around Gudrun Schyman, who has since the 1990s been a leading figure within Swedish feminism.

 In 2017 Maria Teresa Rivera became the first woman in the world granted asylum because of being wrongly jailed for disregarding a ban on abortion.
 She disregarded the ban in El Salvador and was given asylum in Sweden.